-Product Knowledge/Certification requires study habits and knowledge upgrades that people need to know to become licenced or to be well informed in the industry.
+Product Knowledge/Certification requires study habits and knowledge upgrades that people need to know to become professional or to be well informed in their industry.

 Building Your Business is an extension of good work ethic.
-By doing the things recommended here, the chances of building a client base and/or book of business are enhanced.
+By doing the things recommended here, the chances of building a sound client base or expanding their market share are enhanced.

-Working with your Manager/Mentor will be easier if the sales rep does some or all of the things recommended.
+Working with your Manager/Mentor will be much easier if the sales rep does some or all of the things recommended.